wojciechx682/data_analysis/README.md

 k_means.py

-    This is a Python code that performs the k-means clustering algorithm.
+    This code performs the k-means clustering algorithm.
 It imports several libraries including numpy, pandas, scipy, matplotlib, math, decimal, and sklearn.
 The code defines a function ksrodki(X, k_number, a) which takes a 2D data array X, the number of clusters k_number, and a boolean value a that determines whether to show the plotted output.

     The function first initializes k_number centroids randomly and calculates the Euclidean distance between each point in X and the centroids.
 It assigns each point to the closest centroid, forms k clusters, and computes the new centroid of each cluster.
 This process is repeated several times (15 times in this code).